btcpayserver/btcpayserver-doc/docs/Wallet.md

 ### PSBT

-In the Partially Signed Bitcoin Transactions (PSBT) tab, you can upload and decode an earlier signed PSBT from external wallet and broadcast it via BTCPay Wallet.
-For more information on PSBT check this link.
+In the Partially Signed Bitcoin Transactions (PSBT) tab, you can upload and decode any PSBT, for example an earlier signed PSBT from external wallet and broadcast it via BTCPay Wallet.
+For more information on PSBT [check this link](ColdCardWallet.md#spending-from-btcpay-server-wallet-with-coldcard-psbt).

 ### Settings